 “This photo was birthed out of an elaborate process of creativity (wait for it): I saw a plane.
 I thought the plane was cool.
 I took a photo of the plane.”

 The World Wars will never slip through the cracks of history, because we will forever continue to remember the fallen, and we should continue to remember them.
-Whilst I don’t support patriotism, I do respect that young, unsuspecting men were being conscripted into the army to handle matters that they had no business in.
+Whilst I don’t support patriotism, I do respect that young, unsuspecting men were being manipulated into the army to handle matters that they had no business in.
 Patriotism to me, is an ugly concept – it demands human life for meaningless constructs such as the nation state.
 But I colour edited this photo pink to celebrate the women, who were left to pick up the pieces back home.
 They had to take on roles they had no experience in and be mothers, sisters, daughters to folk at the same time.
 They were living double lives – a lot like superheroes (not to romanticise war, of course.)

 Everything I see brings out the political in me.